sharife/goldenthread-v2/site/content/productions/azad.md

           Moderated by Golden Thread’s Artistic Producer **Salim Razawi**, the discussion will take place immediately following the matinee performance on Sunday, April 27.

-          Join us for a special post-show panel exploring the theme of healing in *AZAD (the rabbit and the wolf)*.
-This conversation will delve into the intersection of storytelling, personal and collective trauma, and the possibilities of healing.

-          The panel will feature c﻿o-creator and performer **Sona Tatoyan**, psychotherapist **Laura Farha** from Wayfinder: Online Therapy for Expats, Immigrants, and Third Culture Grownups, and mindful self-compassion teacher **Ojig Yeretsian**, and **Burcu Tung** of the Armenian-Turkish dialogue group, who bring vital perspectives on reconciliation and cross-cultural healing.

-          Moderated by Golden Thread’s Artistic Producer **Salim Razawi**, the discussion will take place immediately following the matinee performance on Sunday, April 27.
         image: https://ucarecdn.com/0a789673-9843-4211-8ddb-f19adb66948c/
       - itemstart: 2025-04-09T21:49:30.075Z
         itemend: 2025-04-09T21:49:30.089Z